nwcadence/vse2017-demovm/archive/readme.md

 ## Visual Studio Team Services

-For VSTS, you can either
-- Use the **[devopsconferences](https://devopsconferences.visualstudio.com/partsunlimited)** account but you will have only read-only access to the project.
-- Choose to provision the project to your own VSTS account with **[VSTS Demo Data Generator](http://vstsdemogenerator.azurewebsites.net/Account/Verify?template=PartsUnlimited)**.
+For VSTS, provision the project to your own VSTS account with **[VSTS Demo Data Generator](http://vstsdemogenerator.azurewebsites.net/Account/Verify?template=PartsUnlimited)**.

 ## Creating a Demo VM in Azure